aldreth/tarrant.org.uk/_posts/2004-05-06-home-again.md

     ps, tell Toby, glad to hear his sea monkeys are alive and well!
 ---

-<p>Cindy's back home again, all having gone well with her fifth treatment.</p>
+Cindy\'s back home again, all having gone well with her fifth treatment.

-<p>She got home at about 11:30, Lance giving her a lift home from the hospital.
-She's been sick a bit, but not too much.</p>
+She got home at about 11:30, Lance giving her a lift home from the hospital.
+She\'s been sick a bit, but not too much.

-<p>Lovely to have her home.</p>
+Lovely to have her home.